jcaffet/hypnos/README.md

 # AWS Hypnos

-Hypnos takes care of your security and costs by turning down AWS ressources during non-business hours.
+Hypnos takes care of your security and costs by turning down AWS ressources during non-business hours and start them at the beginning of working hours.

 ## Description